carmelo0x99/carmelo0x99.github.io/_posts/2020-03-10-docker_swarm_clusterhat.md

 Successfully tagged carmeloc/multiarch:1.1
 ```

-Notice how the output shows we're starting from an arm32v6 image now.</br>
+Notice how the output shows we're starting from an arm32v6 image now.
 Nothing has changed on the Controller:
 ```
 pi@ctrl $ docker run --rm --name multiarch carmeloc/multiarch:1.1